Monitoring Multiple Instances

 resident$mem

 )It is the memory size (MB) used by processes on the current system.
 You can see how much memory they use.
 Tracing memory usage optimizes the memory usage to increase the performance and becomes an important metric for efficient use of memory resources.
-It also helps you determine how much memory you need or whether or not to add more shards.
+It also helps you determine whether more memory is needed or shards need to be added.

 -